Replication and Durability

-- The updates on the master partitions are replicated to the slave partitions.
+- The updates on the master partitions are replicated to the replica partitions.

 - The updates on the master partitions are written to disk.

-- The updates on the slave partitions are written to disk.
+- The updates on the replica partitions are written to disk.

 Step two does not block step three; both steps can run in parallel.